 The muffler and other parts of the engine (e.g. fins of the cylinder, spark plug) become hot during operation and remain hot for a while after stopping the engine.
 To reduce risk of burns do not touch the muffler and other parts while they are hot.
+Operate the saw under good visibility and daylight conditions only.
 Don't work alone.
 Keep within calling distance of others in case help is needed.

 Your chainsaw is equipped with a chain catcher.
 It is designed to reduce the risk of personal injury in the event of a thrown or broken chain.
 From time to time the catcher may be damaged or removed.
 To reduce the risk of personal injury, do not operate a chainsaw with a damaged or missing catcher.
 Inspect buffers periodically.
 Replace damaged, broken or excessively worn buffers immediately, since they may result in loss of control of the saw.
 A "sponginess" in the feel of the saw, increased vibration or increased "bottoming" during normal operation may indicate damage, breakage or excessive wear.
 Buffers should always be replaced in sets.
 If you have any questions as to whether the buffers should be replaced, consult your STIHL servicing dealer.